 Mural: Mural lets you draw or type ideas on virtual sticky notes, add visuals in the form of images and videos, and collaborate on them with your team members in real-time.
 It’s a simple and straightforward collaboration software similar to Realtime Board.

 5. Diagram Tools

 Diagram tools allow you to visualize data and processes, and make them easy to comprehend for your audiences.
 The diagram solutions we listed all provide a large variety of formats and structures for you to choose from, such as org charts, flow charts, concept maps, floor plans and more:

 Visio Online: Developed by Microsoft, Visio Online is a professional and sophisticated diagram tool that allows real-time collaboration between users and lets you create anything from flow charts to timelines and from floor plans to business processes.

-Lucidchart: Beside the standard selection of diagram types, Lucidchart also works as a wireframe and mockup tool, and offers specialized diagrams for engineers.
-In opposite to Visio Online, Lucidchart also offers a free account option.
+Lucidchart: Beside the standard selection of diagram types, Lucidchart also works as a wireframe and mockup tool and offers specialized diagrams for engineers.
+In opposite to Visio Online, Lucidchart can also be used for free.

 SmartDraw: SmartDraw lets you create chart-based, graph-based and schematic diagrams — basically anything from simple donut diagrams to sophisticated infographics.
 The cloud-based software is simple to use and reasonably priced.